Stacked Menu with Dropdown

 • Yes

-Today I am a little more specific, which paradoxically allows for more variety and is very inclusive;
+Today I am a little more specific, which paradoxically allowed for more variety and is more inclusive;

-The real reason for the question is an attempt to rapidly unpack where that person is musically.
-I am a big fan with likes that spread across decades and despite what that list MIGHT imply - I have a resonably diverse taste, but I don’t want to bore people until I know that there is a mutual interest in and with the other person.
+The real reason for the ‘Soundtrack of Life’ question is an attempt to rapidly unpack where that person is musically.
+I am a big fan with likes that spread across decades and despite what that list MIGHT imply - I have a reasonably diverse taste, but I don’t want to bore people until I know that there is a mutual interest in and with the other person.
 So if the answer is (say) ….

 • Beatles, Rolling Stones and Hollies OR